Mundy667/ONTAP_Select/README.md

-#ONTAP Select
+# ONTAP Select

 There are 2 Ansible Playbooks in this repository, one for the installation of an ONTAP Select cluster and one to destroy an ONTAP Select cluster.

 Requirements:

-    ONTAP Deploy 2.8 or newer
+- ONTAP Deploy 2.8 or newer
-    The vCenter Server needs to have already been added to the Credentials Manager in Deploy
+- The vCenter Server needs to have already been added to the Credentials Manager in Deploy

 Known bugs/issues and Open RFEs

-    Add the possibility to use licenses (currently it only installs eval installations) Remove the need to added capacity to each node and group the HA pairs together Add possibility to convert the enter the capacity needed in GB instead of bytes (which is required by Deploy) THE Delete ONTAP Select playbook has not yet been worked on and will not yet work!
+- Add the possibility to use licenses (currently it only installs eval installations)
+- Remove the need to added capacity to each node and group the HA pairs together
+- Add possibility to convert the enter the capacity needed in GB instead of bytes (which is required by Deploy)
+- The Delete ONTAP Select playbook has not yet been worked on and will not yet work!